 There are individuals who delve into the definitions of the English language, aiming to understand the meanings of different expressions, words, and idioms.
 Many of them are often not understood, but instead employed more for their aesthetic appeal than their true connotations.
-This article aims to provide a comprehensive insight into the term “endeavor,” encapsulating its roots, correct use, and proper spelling.
+This article aims to provide a comprehensive insight into the term “endeavour,” encapsulating its roots, correct use, and proper spelling.

 Definition of “endeavour”